cncf/tag-app-delivery/governance/roles.md

 * Enforce and encourage good communication in the TAG efforts following the [CNCF CoC](https://www.cncf.io/conduct/).
 * Support the TAG Chairs.

+Permissions:
+* Tech Leads have maintain access to the TAG GitHub repository.

-## Working Group Lead
+## Working Group Leads

-A working group lead is an experienced contributor to the TAG that applies to lead along one or two others a working group.
+A working group chairs (usually 3) are experienced contributors to the TAG that applies to lead along one or two others a working group.
 Working groups as community governance structure are defined in the [CNCF TAG](https://github.com/cncf/toc/blob/master/tags) folder.
 TAG Chairs are responsible facilitating the working group applications and make sure that the process is done transparent, accessible and traceable for everyone.
-One of the TAG chairs serves as the working group sponsor and provides guidance to the working group leads.
+At least one of the TAG chairs or Tech Leads serves as the working group sponsor and provides guidance to the working group leads.
-Working group leads are signed off by the TAG Chairs and the TOC Liaisons.
+Working group leads are signed off by the majority of the TAG Chairs and the TOC Liaisons.
 The [leadership election process is described here](template-leadership-election-process.md#working-group-lead).

 **A working group lead is expected to**: